 If you are planting kale in containers, choose pots that are about 12 inches deep and wide with drainage holes.
 After heavy rain, make sure the pot's drainage holes aren't blocked, which could cause the pot to retain too much water.
 If necessary, carefully dump out excess water.
 Otherwise, water kale planted in containers, in raised beds or in the ground about 1 inch per week or a little more during hot, dry periods.

 In What Zone Does Kale Grow Best?

-Kale grows in virtually any zone but does best when it gets to experience cool weather.
+Kale grows in virtually any zone as an annual but does best when it gets to experience cool weather.
 A cold snap with a light frost can make kale taste even sweeter.
 Kale even grows in zones 8 through 11, which face some of the hottest weather in the United States.
 The key for these zones is to plant kale in late summer so much of the growing season is in cooler weather.
 In areas with somewhat moderate summers and winters, kale can be planted in spring or late summer.

 When Should You Plant Kale?

 While kale could technically be planted outdoors at any time other than in winter when temperatures may stay below freezing for a while, hot summer weather is best avoided.
 Young transplants may not be able to tolerate full sun in the heat of summer.
 If they do take hold, their growth may be stunted.

 A light mulch such as straw can help keep the soil temperature more favorable for growing if the weather forecast predicts unseasonably hot or cold temperatures for days on end.